 The trials will use two different methods of collecting and storing energy to demonstrate how Interseasonal Heat Transfer can be used to keep the road free of ice and also simulate heating and cooling of buildings near the motorway.

-Mark Hewitt, director of ICAX Ltd said: "The UK is currently in a position to become a global leader in the development and exploitation of this technology."
+Mark Hewitt, director of ICAX Ltd said: "The UK is currently in a position to become a global leader in the development and exploitation of solar road energy."